cp-psource/cp-smart-crm/readme.txt

 All the grids information are visually enhanced with icon/colors to always guarantee a quick overview

-Official site and support : [CP Smart CRM free plugin](http://softrade.it/wordpress-crm-invoices-plugin/ "Plugin  Wordpress per CRM e fatturazione")
-The plugin has been designed conforming to the Italian fiscal rules but we're open to feedbacks to address specific country-based issues in EU, USA and ASIA.
-NOTE: the italian fiscal law system is worldwide recognized as (probably) the most tricky and confused..so it will  an easy task to adapt it to any system, just ask !

 If you want to send us feedback use the support forum, if you want to partecipate to its translation in more languages, drop us a note info [at] softrade.it
 Important: if you change .mo/.po files in the plugin "languages" folder, you may lose your changes in next update.
 To prevent this, copy your .mo/.po files in "/wp-content/languages/plugins" folder.
-== Installation ==

-1. Upload `wp-smartcrm-invoices.php` to the `/wp-content/plugins/` directory

-2. Activate the plugin through the 'Plugins' menu in WordPress

-3. Some basic configuration are needed upon activation, follow the help to configure your business data

 == Screenshots ==